-After breakfast, you can choose between the many nature-based activities such as trout fishing, horse riding, mountain biking, hiking, and river rafting.
+After breakfast, you can choose between the many nature-based activities such as horse riding, mountain biking, hiking, and river rafting.
 You can also visit special places like Diane Graham’s International Award-Winning Echo Shrine, the world famous gardens like Applegarth with its exotic plants from all over the earth, the magic of Camelot Fairy Meander, a Chartres design Labyrinth which is one of the largest in the world, St. Patrick’s on the Hill Chapel, Robinson dam, the bird sanctuary, the Arts & Crafts route, and more.

 Also, you can take a drive via the Hogsback Pass for panoramic views of the Tyume valley and beyond where you will see the "three Hogs" and at a height of 1700 meters, the top of Gaika's Kop.
 Here, you have views of the Elandsberg mountains, Seymour valley, and to the coastline 120 kilometers away as the crow flies.